Discretionary programme (DP)

 Prospective observers must take note of the following points:

-4. Register to the CHEOPS GO Programme immediately, if you do not already have a user account.
+1. Registration: Register immediately if you do not already have a user account.
 Waiting with this step until the deadline might cause you to miss the opportunity.

 Please also note that:

-• Updates related to this AO Call and its material will be published at the bottom of this webpage.
+• Updates related to this opportunity and its material will be published at the bottom of this webpage.

 • CHEOPS is a small mission, with a correspondingly small team to support the GO Programme.
 Never leave proposal preparation to the very last moment, as it may take a couple of days to answer your questions.